archphile/thepenguin/content/blog/2018-05-28-pls-files-for-Athens-Greece-FM-Radio-stations.md

 For 1 and 2 and in cases where an existing pls is not functional, feel free to open issues, fork and send me back, etc..

-For 3, please go away from my blog  immediately or I will use my dark unholy skills to destroy you..
+For 3, please leave this blog immediately or I will use my dark unholy skills to destroy you...
 Seriously!

-### How to use these pls files with Archphile
+## How to use these pls files with Archphile

 Its' pretty easy!
 I have created a very small script that does the job.
 All you have to do is the following (the first command starts from wget and ends at /arf.sh):